Lately, I have been watching more wrestling documentaries than I expected.

 Fans do not just watch anymore.

-They decide who is being buried, who is being protected, who should turn heel,
+They decide who is being buried, who is being protected, who should turn heel, who should win the title, and who should leave for another promotion.

 Again, some of that can be fun.